json-e/json-e/docs/src/operators.md

 cases, it is an unusual case to include a JSON string in a larger data structure.

+Parsing the result of this operator with any compliant JSON parser will give the same results.
+However, the encoding may differ between implementations of JSON-e.
+For example, numeric representations or string escapes may differ between implementations.

 ```yaml,json-e
 template: {$json: [a, b, {$eval: 'a+b'}, 4]}
 context:  {a: 1, b: 2}